proactis-documentation/documentation-source/docs/p2p/genericimaging.md

 - AcceptanceMIMEType

 If the setting is blank or does not exist, then the value of DefaultMIMEType is used.
 If the value for the MIME type is still unknown then the DLL queries the registry for find the mime type registered for the file extensions.
-This is held in HKEY_LOCAL_MACHINE\Software\Classes\xxx\Content Type where xxx is the file extension.
+This is held in HKEY_LOCAL_MACHINE\Software\Classes\{fileext}\Content Type where {fileext} is the file extension.
 If a value still can’t be found then it defaults to a mime type of application/octet-stream Once the MIME type and Folder is known, the complete target filename is generated by appending the image identifier to the folder.
 For example if the folder is c:\Images and the ImageIdentifier is PINV1234.gif then the filename c:\Images\PINV1234.gif will be displayed.